 Vegans respect and value the lives of all conscious beings, including human beings.
 We don’t want to play a role in the injustice and cruelty of animal agriculture.
 Nor do we want to be at war with the free-living animals in our communities and in the wild.
 We strive to live peacefully with all the inhabitants of this planet.
 Toward that end, vegans abstain from all goods produced by exploiting or intentionally harming conscious nonhumans.
 Those goods include: meat, poultry, fish, milk, cheese, butter, eggs, wool, down, and leather.
 By not buying products derived from animals we make a stand for justice, boycott businesses that raise or kill animals for profit, and support the production of plant- and mineral-based goods.
 The vegan commitment also helps wildlife since animal agribusiness is the number one cause of habitat destruction worldwide.

-If you’d like to learn more about veganism and animal agriculture, please explore the links on our Resources page.
+If you’d like to learn more about veganism and animal agriculture, explore our favorites to Read & Watch.